ozontech/seq-ui/docs/en/02-configuration.md

 + **`default_bucket_unit`** *`string`* *`default="1s"`*

-  The unit to which bucket values ​​are normalized in aggregation with timeseries request if not specified in the search query.
+  The unit to which bucket values ​​are normalized in aggregation with timeseries request if not specified in the request.
 The initial bucket unit is `count/interval`; after normalization, it is `count/bucket_unit`.
 If set to zero or negative value, then it will be reset to `default`.

   The value must be passed in duration format: `<number>(ms|s|m|h)`.